Francesca Cipriani: Biography

-In the fall of 2009 she took part as a correspondent in the program by Canale 5 Domenica Cinque hosted by Barbara d'Urso.
-In the spring of 2010, shortly after making her debut in cinema with the film Un neomelodico presidente, Cipriani won paired with Federico Bianco the reality show by Italy 1 La pupa e il secchione - Il ritorno, in autumn of 2010 she then took part, along with other competitors of the aforementioned reality show, in the comedy program Colorado by the same issuer.
+In the fall of 2009 she took part as a correspondent in the program by Canale 5 Domenica Cinque hosted by Barbara D'Urso.
+In the spring of 2010, shortly after making her debut in cinema with the film Un neomelodico presidente, Cipriani won paired with Federico Bianco the reality show by Italy 1 La pupa e il secchione - Il ritorno.
+In autumn of 2010 she then took part, along with other competitors of the aforementioned reality show, in the comedy program Colorado by the same issuer.

 In the first half of 2011 Cipriani joined Enrico Papi as a host of the game show Trasformat; in December of the same year she moved to Canale 5 and participated as correspondent, assisted by Marco Ceriani, in the program Kalispéra! by Alfonso Signorini On the same channel, in 2014 she worked as among the senders of Mattino Cinque, between 2015 and 2016 she was hosted among the regular guests of Piero Chiambretti's Grand Hotel Chiambretti.
-In the 2017-2018 television season, Cipriani took part in the cast of Colorado, this time as a comic sidekick; in 2018 she participated as one of the contestants of the thirteenth edition of the reality show L'isola dei famosi, on Channel 5, where she finishes in fourth place overall.
-Since 2020 she is part of the cast of La pupa e il secchione e vice versa, alongside the conductors Paolo Ruffini in the third edition and Andrea Pucci in the fourth edition.
-In 2021 she participated as a contestant in the reality show Grande Fratello VIP on Channel 5.
+In the 2017–2018 television season, Cipriani took part in the cast of Colorado, this time as a comic sidekick; in 2018 she participated as one of the contestants of the thirteenth edition of the reality show L'isola dei famosi, on Canale 5, where she finishes in fourth place overall.
+Since 2020 she is part of the cast of La pupa e il secchione e viceversa, alongside the conductors Paolo Ruffini in the third edition and Andrea Pucci in the fourth edition.
+In 2021 she participated as a contestant in the reality show Grande Fratello VIP on Canale 5.

 Cipriani has made three nude calendars, the first in 2007 for Show Television, the second in 2010 for the Italia 1 program Mitici '80 and the third in 2015 for Eva Tremila magazine.